 I want to have my loved one transferred to another inpatient facility.
 What are my options?

 It can be difficult for family members to get their loved one transferred from one inpatient facility to another.
 If a public facility is providing their care (e.g., a state hospital), and it is state financed, you will have limited leverage to request a transfer.
 An option may be to contact the state mental health agency or the local agency responsible for mental health care in the county to explore options that are available.

-If your loved one’s care at a private facility is providing their care, and is covered by private insurance, you may be able to work with the insurance company to request a transfer.
-Especially if you can make the case that transferring your loved one to a facility closer to home will improve treatment outcomes and potentially reduce costs.
+If your loved one’s care at a private facility is providing their care which is covered by private insurance, you may be able to work with the insurance company to request a transfer, especially if you can make the case that transferring your loved one to a facility closer to home will improve treatment outcomes and potentially reduce costs.
 Typically, this will be limited to intermediate care facilities, such as residential treatment centers (RTCs).
 You might want to contact your insurance company to explore the possibility of a transfer using the insurance company’s grievance/appeals process.
 However, even this will not be easy, and the difficulties are compounded by the overall lack of available inpatient beds.